michalbrys/Using-Google-Analytics-with-R/chapter9/forecasting.md

 ## Result

-As a result you'll get chart with predictions about your web traffic.
+As a result you'll get a chart with predictions of your web traffic.

 ![](/assets/forecasting-chart.png)

 ## Source code

-Complete code for this example in GitHub repository:
+The complete source code of the examples showed above is in my GitHub repository:

 [https:\/\/github.com\/michalbrys\/R-Google-Analytics\/blob\/master\/4\_forecasting.R](https://github.com/michalbrys/R-Google-Analytics/blob/master/4_forecasting.R)